taimourz/myspace/src/content/notes/openapi-sdk.md

 ## Introduction

+### Why do we even need an SDK generator ?
+ Lets see an example of Stripe.
+They maintain SDKs across so many languages without constantly needing to sync updates.
+They do this by using SDK generators.
+When Stripe updates their API, they don't manually rewrite code in seven different languages.
+Instead, they use code generation tools that read their API specification and automatically produce type-safe client libraries for each language.

+Here is an example of their [openapi specification](https://github.com/stripe/openapi/tree/master/openapi)

+### What is OpenAPI
-OpenAPI is a global standard for describing REST APIs.
+[OpenAPI](https://github.com/OAI/OpenAPI-Specification) is a global standard for describing REST APIs.
 The descriptions are made either in yaml or json format.

 It contains information such as general description, metadata about the swagger version, and security information about how to access the API.
 It also lets us define paths (API endpoints) and the definitions (data structures for requests and responses).

-And here, OpenAPI allows the definition and usage of references.
+One powerful feature is references.
+Instead of duplicating the same data structure across multiple endpoints, you define it once in the components/schemas section and reference it wherever needed.

-> For example, you have a standard response object for all API endpoints.
-Instead of defining this data structure everywhere for all endpoints, we can just define it once in the definitions section, and then include a reference from the endpoint to this definition.
+> Example: If you have a standard error response object used by all API endpoints, you can define it once as `#/components/schemas/ErrorResponse` and reference it from every endpoint.
+When you need to update the error structure, you change it in one place and all references automatically reflect the update
+>

-We can see it in this Example file [petstore.yaml ↗](https://github.com/OAI/OpenAPI-Specification/blob/16a2a701f6200ea6e78394753a74d4809374a7c8/_archive_/schemas/v3.0/pass/petstore-expanded.yaml) . [source ↗](https://petstore.swagger.io/).
-We will use this yaml file in this article.
+> see `$ref` in this  [petstore.yaml ↗](https://github.com/OAI/OpenAPI-Specification/blob/16a2a701f6200ea6e78394753a74d4809374a7c8/_archive_/schemas/v3.0/pass/petstore-expanded.yaml) example taken from [swagger ↗](https://petstore.swagger.io/).

+in this project we have used this petstore example

-A small sample API specification:
+A small sample of how an API specification loooks like:

 ```yaml
 openapi: 3.0.0